riceballthief/bigdata/commands.md

 - yes --> good job, gold star, yay
 - good --> continue doing this good thing that you're doing
 - come'ere --> get over here

+# Proposed Commands
+Do you have a punny command?
+If it's good I'll work with Data to integrate it into her language service.
+She is continuously integrating these into her understanding.

+- consent